top of page

 Safety Tips and Potential Side Effects to Watch For

-Vitamin D can be incredibly helpful when it’s used appropriately, but taking too much for too long can push calcium levels too high.
+Vitamin D can be incredibly helpful when used appropriately, but taking too much for too long can push calcium levels too high.
 That’s where problems can start.

 Why Overdoing It Can Be an Issue